zubinchopra/portaldocs/portal-sdk/templates/portalfx-blades-viewmodel.md

 According to reactor obsNum changed 3 times
 ```

-Here incrementing `pureComputedCounter` or `reactorCounter` is a side-effect because it has no bearing on the value of the observables produced by the functions (`pure` and `reactor`).
-If you need a side effect use `ko.reactor()`.
-If you don't use `ko.pureComputed()`.
-(Note: if we had added `pure.subscribe(lifetime, (val) => console.log(val.toString()))` right after creating `pure` then `pureComputedCounter` would have been incremented to 3 as well because the pureComputed becomes live as soon as a listener is attached).
+In this example, incrementing `pureComputedCounter` or `reactorCounter` is a side-effect because it has no bearing on the value of the observables that are produced by the functions (`pure` and `reactor`).
+If the  side-effect is needed, the extension should  use the  `ko.reactor()` method; otherwise, it should  use the  `ko.pureComputed()` method.

+**NOTE**: If the extension code contained `pure.subscribe(lifetime, (val) => console.log(val.toString()))` right after creating `pure`, then `pureComputedCounter` would also have been incremented to 3 because the `pureComputed` becomes live as soon as a listener is attached.

+For more information about `pureComputeds`, see [http://knockoutjs.com/documentation/computed-pure.html](http://knockoutjs.com/documentation/computed-pure.html).

 ### The ko.reactor method

 Any observables read in the function that are sent to `ko.reactor()` will become a dependency for that reactor.
 The reactor will recompute whenever any of those observable values change.
 The same is true for the  `ko.pureComputed()` method and the observable array's `map()` and `mapInto()` functions.
-This can lead to a situation where a computed is recalculating at times you never intended.
+This can lead to a situation where a `computed` is recalculating unintentionally.
 For more information about `map` and `mapInto`, see [portalfx-data-projections.md#shaping-and-filtering-data](portalfx-data-projections.md#shaping-and-filtering-data).

-Whenever you write a pureComputed or a reactor it's always a good idea to put a breakpoint in the computed function and see when and why.
-We have seen computed functions that should run once actually run 30+ time and waste CPU time recalculating things that didn't need to be recalculated.
-If another computed takes a dependency on that computed the problem grows expontentially.
+It is also good practice to put a breakpoint in the `computed` function whenever a `pureComputed` or a `reactor` to determine how many times each function runs.
+There have been instances when `computed` functions that should run once actually ran more than thirty times, which wastes CPU time on unnecessary  recalculations.
+If another `computed` takes a dependency on the function that runs too often,  the CPU consumption performance issue grows exponentially.

-This is actually such a common problem the framework has code that attempts to detect problematic computed functions.
-When a computed is created that has dependencies on 30 or more other observables the shell will output an error to the console.
-This should be an
-indication to the extension author the computed has likely picked up unnecessary dependencies and is wasting time recomputing when  those dependencies change.
+Consequently, the Framework attempts to detect problematic computed functions.
+When a `computed` is created that has dependencies on 30 or more other observables, the Shell will send an error message to the console.
+This allows the developer to locate unnecessary dependencies on the `computed` has likely that are wasting time recomputing when the dependencies change.

-There are a few strategies you can use to ensure your computed only calculates when you intend it to:
+The following strategies can be used to ensure that the `computed` only calculates when the developer intends that it should.

+1. Use the explicit dependency overload of `ko.reactor()`/`ko.pureComputed()`.
+The functions are overloaded, so that they can subscribe to a list of observables that the extension can send in the second parameter.
+When this overload is used, an observable that is read by the `computed` function will not become a dependency.
+Instead, the `computed` will only recalculate when the observables that were listed as dependencies are changed.

-* Try to avoid calling other functions in your computed method.
-When the entire implementation of the computed is visible in one place it's not too hard to scan the code and figure out what observables are dependencies of the function.
-If you write something like:
+1. Avoid calling other functions in the `computed` method.
+When the entire implementation of the computed is inline, it is easier to scan the code to determine what observables are dependencies of the function.
+For example, the private member `_processfoo` in the following code may call three more helper methods, which makes it more difficult to determine which observables will cause `computed()` to recalculate.

 ```ts
 let computed = ko.pureComputed(() => {